experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

   - Improvisatory
 - No nazis
 - No offensive, discriminatory, violent content
+- All types of public events are allowed (performances, workshops, etc.)

 ---

 ## Contact us
 `experimentalsoundingfinland[at]gmail[dot]com`

-Please keep in mind that this site is a community service - we will try to answer you quickly, but sometimes it might take a few days.
+Please keep in mind that this site is a voluntary service - we will try to answer you quickly, but sometimes it might take a few days.

 ---